nekrut/BMMB554/hugo/content/post/topic6.md

 ## What are we trying to do?

-Suppose you get the following question: ` Mom (or Dad) ...
-Which coding exon has the highest number of single nucleotide polymorphisms on chromosome 22?`.
+Suppose you get the following question:

+> *Mom (or Dad) ...
+Which coding exon has the highest number of single nucleotide polymorphisms on chromosome 22?*

 You think to yourself "Wow!
 This is a simple question ...
 I know exactly where the data is (at UCSC) but how do I actually compute this?"
 The truth is, there is really no straightforward way of answering this question in a time frame comparable to the attention span of a 7-year-old.
 Well ... actually there is and it is called Galaxy.
 So let's try it...

 ## 0. Organizing your windows and setting up Galaxy account